 How can I create a file using PowerShell?

 You can use the New-Item cmdlet to create a file.
-The following command will create a text file in the Shared folder:
+The following command will create a Word file in the Shared folder:

-To avoid an error message, you might want to first check whether the item already exists.
+You might want first to check whether the item already exists to avoid an error message.

 How do I create a directory using PowerShell?